kosmynkab/Brygada-1918/README.md

 Brygada 1918 was a collaborative project of Mateusz Machalski, Borys Kosmynka, Ania Wieluńska, and Przemysław Hoffer.

 Copyright
-Copyright (c) 2018, Mateusz Machalski (info@machalski.wtf), Borys Kosmynka (info@kosmynka.com), Przemysław Hoffer, Ania Wieluńska
+Copyright 2018 Mateusz Machalski (info@machalski.wtf), Borys Kosmynka (info@kosmynka.com), Przemysław Hoffer, Ania Wieluńska.

 License
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL
+This license is copied below, and is also available with a FAQ at: https://scripts.sil.org/OFL

 Links
 Brygada 1918 on Google Fonts